aanciaes/TrustedPasSEnvironment/README.md

 ### Security Configurations

-Per default, the client will use the blowfish encryption algorithm with a 448 byte key.
+By default, the client will use the blowfish encryption algorithm with a 448 byte key.
 To personalize the security configurations follow the instructions bellow.

 1. Create a folder anywhere on your computer with the following structure:

               .
-              ├── ciphersuite.yml                   # Confguration file
+              ├── ciphersuite.yml                   # Configuration file
               ├── clientTrustStore.yml              # TrustStore with the server certificate in it └── keystore.jceks                    # Keystore containing keys